typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 ## TextBelt

 [TextBelt](http://textbelt.com), my free SMS API, is growing quite a bit.
-My site now sends ~30,000 texts per month.
+The site now sends ~30,000 texts per month.
 Because the server is [open source](http://github.com/typpo/textbelt), there are additional people running it standalone or as a node module.

 {% imgcap center http://i.imgur.com/3StjlWf.png About 30k texts per month. %}

 I didn’t work on it much this year, except to respond to requests to add carriers, but received some great contributions.

-The next steps for this project are hard.
-International texting is unreliable, and problems are very difficult to debug without owning a phone for each carrier.
+I'm avoiding this project because next steps are hard.
+International texting is unreliable and very difficult to debug without owning a phone from each carrier.

 I also need better ways to prevent abuse.
 Some people send texts nonstop, for the most part getting “quota exceeded.”
 Some of my volume is due to these useless messages (probably spam) being sent.
 Addressing this abuse will cause my overall usage numbers to drop.